-If you’ve been to Bodhi Surf School or follow us on any of our social media channels, you may have already heard rumors of “Adrianne’s Kitchen” — whisperings of Baked Banana Coconut French Toast and Homemade Granola or stories of Thai or Greek nights at the Bodhi Surf Lodge.
+If you’ve been to Bodhi Surf + Yoga or follow us on any of our social media channels, you may have already heard rumors of “Adrianne’s Kitchen”.
+Heard whisperings of Baked Banana Coconut French Toast and Homemade Granola or stories of Costa Rican fusion dinners at the Bodhi Lodge.
 But if you haven’t heard of it, let me take a moment to introduce you to the development of what we now call “Adrianne’s Kitchen”.

 Cooking for a surf and yoga camp

-As of April 2015, we have been including five breakfasts and three dinners in our week-long surf and yoga camps, and I have proudly held the official title as “Head Chef at Bodhi Surf School”.
-In nearly a year of offering meals at the lodge, I feel like we have changed the vacation experience offered at Bodhi Surf School.
-We have had so many laughs, interesting conversations, unforgettable moments, and delicious meals (if I do say so myself).
-All of this, in the comfort of the Bodhi Lodge, where we can stay and hang out for as long as we want (that usually doesn’t go past 10pm as everyone’s exhausted from the day’s yoga and surf lessons).
+As of April 2015, we have been including five breakfasts and three dinners in our week-long surf and yoga camps, and I have proudly held the official title as “Head Chef at Bodhi”.
+In nearly a year of offering meals at the lodge, I feel like we have changed the vacation experience offered at Bodhi Surf + Yoga.
+We have had many laughs, interesting conversations, unforgettable moments, and delicious meals (if I do say so myself).
+All of this, in the comfort of the Bodhi Lodge, where we can stay and hang out for as long as we want.
+Note: we usually doesn’t go past 10pm, as everyone is exhausted from the day’s yoga and surf lessons.
 Which means that long after the plates have been cleared, dinners have turned into game nights, lip-sync battles, jam sessions, or dancing.
 In a word, it’s been fun.

 And what about the food, you may ask?
-Well, my goal is to serve food that is real: healthy, wholesome, and nutritious, without sacrificing the delicious.
+Well, my goal is to serve food that is real: healthy, wholesome, and nutritious.
+All without sacrificing the delicious-ness factor.
 As much as I can, I make everything from scratch, using locally-sourced ingredients whenever possible.
 A typical Bodhi breakfast spread is the following:

 - Local coffee (ground right before brewing, and with a sprinkle of cinnamon)